Speech to The Brandeis Business Investment Club, and Libertarian and Conservative Union

 In the early 1990s P-M was reported to contribute $15 million a year to the arts – to many innovative arts groups that most of corporate America wouldn’t go near: experimental dance groups that performed routines that some found erotic, even obscene.
-The company’s involve dates back to the late 1950s and includes support for art museums, dance troupes, theatre groups and so on.
+The company’s involvement dates back to the late 1950s and includes support for art museums, dance troupes, theatre groups and so on.

 At the same time, it was a major backer of Senator Jesse Helms, the most powerful conservative in the Senate, a supporter of Big Tobacco and a strident opponent of practically everything that anyone might rate “provocative and risqué.”

 Practically every major corporation these days sees education as the key long term cure to poverty and homelessness in the U.S. The question is how to level the playing field and provide continuity.
 I'll name a few of the organizations that are trying, backed by support from individuals, foundations and, yes, corporations too, perhaps especially.

 The Partnership: a well established not-for-profit in Boston steers promising young minority kids from the inner city into internships in major companies and funding for college.
 The long-term payout: corporations provide full time employment for the interns they trained.